percy/python-percy-client/README.md

 These are the default responsive widths to be used on every snapshot.
 They can be overridden on a per-snapshot basis by passing the `widths` arg to `snapshot()`.

+## Troubleshooting

+To temporarily disable Percy in CI, set the `PERCY_ENABLE=0` environment variable.

 ## Contributing

 1. Fork it ( https://github.com/percy/python-percy-client/fork )